Get Latest Updates About Pharmacy Notes, Books and Many More

 D. It provides the supportive medium for membrane proteins.

 Answer is C: The plasma membrane is made of lipid and separates the aqueous intracellular fluid from the aqueous extracellular fluid.
-Substances cannot enter or leave the cell unless they are lipid soluble or by endo-/exocytosis or have a membrane protein pore or transport mechanism that can move them through the membrane
+Substances cannot enter or leave the cell unless they are lipid soluble or by endo-/exocytosis or have a membrane protein pore or transport mechanism that can move them through the membrane - Which of the following cells would be found in connective tissue?

 A. Mucous cells